Clinton Street Theater

-The Clinton Street Theater is a theater located in southeast Portland, Oregon.
+The Clinton Street Theater is a theater located in southeast Portland, Oregon, United States.
 It is believed to be the second oldest operating movie house in the city and one of the oldest continually operating cinemas in the United States.
 The theater was designed by Charles A. Duke in 1913, built in 1914, and opened as The Clinton in 1915.
 It became known as the 26th Avenue Theatre in 1945 and the Encore in 1969, before reverting to a resemblance of its original name in 1976.
-The Clinton often screens grindhouse, cult and experimental films, and has become known for hosting regular screenings of The Rocky Horror Picture Show (since 1978, marking one of the film's longest-running showings) and Repo!
+The Clinton often screens exploitation, cult and experimental films, and has become known for hosting regular screenings of The Rocky Horror Picture Show (since 1978, marking one of the film's longest-running showings) and Repo!
 The Genetic Opera.
 The venue also hosts the annual Filmed by Bike festival, the Faux Film Festival and the Portland Queer Documentary Film Festival.

 History

 A photograph of the building that was to house the theater appeared in The Morning Oregonian newspaper in 1913.
 Known as the Kleist Building after its owner, Edward Kleist, it had a pressed brick front and walls with hollow tiles.
 The second floor was intended for residential rooms and apartments, and the ground floor was designed for business storerooms and a movie theater.
 According to a February 1915 newspaper advertisement, The Exploits of Elaine, the first in a continuing series of Craig Kennedy detective stories, was to show at The Clinton on March 1.

 The 300-seat theater was designed by Charles A. Duke in 1913 and opened in 1915 as The Clinton.
 Its main entrance faced 26th Avenue until 1922.
 The venue became known as the 26th Avenue Theatre in 1945 and the Encore in 1969, before reverting to a variation of its original name on May 30, 1975.
 At that time, a five-person collective bought the theater.
 The collective consisted of Jim Blashfield, Joe Uris, Lenny Diener, David Lifton and others.
 The group also published the Clinton St. Quarterly, with poetry by Walt Curtis and cartoons by John Callahan.
 The movie house had been showing X-rated films, which the collective replaced with a wide variety of movies including foreign films, The Rocky Horror Picture Show, and older films like The African Queen.

 In September 1999, Elizabeth Rozier and Dennis Nyback took over operation of the theater.
 Nyback had previously shown films at the Clinton beginning in 1997.
 He was told about the availability of the theater when he was showing films in June 1999.
 During his time operating the theater with Rozier, Clinton showed a mix of new films, revival films, and creations by Nyback using his archive.
 His shows included: "Defining the 1970's Through Classic Commercials", "Bad Bugs Bunny", "Strange and Surreal Industrial Films", "F&#k Mickey Mouse", "Scopitone A Go Go", "Jazz on Film", "The Dark Side of Dr. Seuss", "Forty Years of Classic Commercials", and "The Genius of Bob Clampett".